asaravanabavan/RTM-FASS/README.md

 [![Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/yourusername/RTM-FASS/blob/main/notebooks/demo.ipynb)

 ----
-> 🎯 AI-powered automated scoring system for Muay Thai fights using computer vision and deep learning
+> An AI-powered automated scoring system for Muay Thai fights using computer vision and deep learning to provide objective scoring for each fighter

-**Final Year Project | BSc (Hons) Computer Science | University of Westminster**
+This was created for my Final Year Project at the University of Westminster.

 ---